EfficientAD: Accurate Visual Anomaly Detection at Millisecond-Level Latencies: Experiments

-We compare \ourmethod\ to GCAD \cite{bergmann2021_mvtec_loco_ijcv}, \studteach\ \cite{bergmann2020_uninformed_cvpr}, PatchCore \cite{roth2022towards}, AST \cite{rudolph2023asymmetric}, FastFlow \cite{yu2021fastflow}, and DSR \cite{zavrtanik2022dsr}, using official implementations where available.
-GCAD consists of an ensemble of two anomaly detection models that use different feature extractors.
-We find that one of the two ensemble members performs better on average than the combined ensemble and therefore report the results for this member.
-This reduces the latency reported for GCAD by a factor of two.
 For PatchCore, we include two variants: the default single model variant, for which the authors report the lowest latency, and the ensemble variant, denoted by \patchcoreens.
 We are able to reproduce the official results but disable the cropping of the center \SI{76.6}{\percent} of input images for a fair comparison.
 In the case of MVTec AD, \SI{99.9}{\percent} of the defects lie fully or partially within this cropped area.
 In real-world applications, anomalies can occur outside of this area as well.
 We disable custom cropping, as it implies knowledge about the anomalies in the test set.
-For FastFlow, we use the version based on the WideResNet-50-2 feature extractor, as it is similar to the WideResNet used by PatchCore and our method.
-We use the implementation provided by the Intel anomalib \cite{akcay2022anomalib} but disable early stopping, i.e., the scenario-specific tuning of the training duration on test images.
-We provide configuration details for all evaluated methods in Appendix \ref{sec:details_others}.
+For FastFlow, we use the version based on the WideResNet-50-2 feature extractor, as it is similar to the WideResNet used by PatchCore, SimpleNet, and our method.
+We use the implementation provided by the Intel anomalib \cite{akcay2022anomalib} but disable early stopping, i.e., the scenario-specific tuning of the training duration on test images, analogously to SimpleNet.
+With early stopping enabled, EfficientAD itself achieves an image-level detection AU-ROC of \SI{99.8}{\percent} on MVTec AD.

-For our method, we evaluate two variants: \ourmethod-S and \ourmethod-M. \ourmethod-S uses the architecture displayed in \Cref{fig:pdn} for the teacher and the student.
+For our method, we evaluate two variants: \mbox{\ourmethod-S} and \ourmethod-M. \ourmethod-S uses the architecture displayed in \Cref{fig:pdn} for the teacher and the student.
 For \ourmethod-M, we double the number of kernels in the hidden convolutional layers of the teacher and the student.
 Furthermore, we insert a 1$\times$1 convolution after the second pooling layer and after the last convolutional layer.
 We provide a list of implementation details, such as the learning rate schedule, in Appendix \ref{subsec:training_and_evaluation}.